MrDoctorKovacic/GoQMW/README.md

 Here's a commented example with suggested settings:

 ```
-// COMMENTS ARE NOT VALID JSON, AN UNCOMMENTED VERSION OF THE BELOW IS PROVIDED IN THE REPO
+// COMMENTS ARE NOT VALID JSON
 {
 	// Core Configuration
 	"MDROID": {